 Curriculum-based professional development "must be intimately tied to the actual tools teachers use" (Schmidt, 2002, p.
 8).
 Tools exist to help schools and districts to plan, implement, evaluate, and share results from professional development.
 For example:

-E. Hassel's Professional Development: Learning from the Best (1999) is a comprehensive toolkit "based on the experiences of award winning sites of the U.S. Department of Education's National Awards Program for Model Professional Development."
-It's available from Learning Point Associates and can be viewed online for free.
+Emily Hassel's Professional Development: Learning from the Best (1999) is a comprehensive toolkit "based on the experiences of award winning sites of the U.S. Department of Education's National Awards Program for Model Professional Development."
+It can be viewed online for free.

-If your school or district is are not sure where to begin professional development, take the ASCD survey online.
-This survey can be completed in about 20 minutes and provides feedback on issues of assessment, instructional practices, curriculum development, leadership, and the learning process.
+If your school or district is are not sure where to begin professional development, take the ASCD survey online using the ASCD School Improvement Tool, which is based on the whole child approach to education.
+This survey can be completed in about 15 minutes and provides feedback on issues of school climate and culture, family and community engagement, assessment, instructional practices, curriculum development, leadership, and the learning process.
+Read the 2012 Press Release on this tool.

 The All Things PLC website "provides research, articles, data and tools to educators who seek information about Professional Learning Communities at Work™.
 This information is provided so schools and districts have relevant, practical knowledge and tools as they create and sustain their Professional Learning Community" (About This Site).
 A blog is available to connect with other educators.